Bunny Maloney: Main

-A short, old man with a white labcoat, spiky black hair and a long oni-like nose.
+A short, old man with a white labcoat, spiky black hair and a long nose.
 Débilouman's name is derived from "débile" ("stupid" in French), fitting his comically unintelligent personality.
 He always comes up with bizarre, elaborate schemes that initially work, but when he's been caught, he ends up sinking in his submarine – a running gag in the series.
 He hates Bunny, but misses Bunny's presence when he assumes Bunny's dead.
 Sometimes, he's also shown to have a crush on Candy.